 Then, he repositions forward and arrives at the last frame (the one where he is blocking the last red pole) centered and bending the ski completely from the waist.
 That is the apex of the turn.
 When the racer makes the majority of the direction change.

 This invaluable photo sequence shows us that, as Mikaela says, to ski we must use the whole ski.
 Its entire length, from tip to tail.
-And that happens, at each and every turn!
+And that happens at each and every turn!

 Also, this photo sequence of Marcel demonstrates that one of the best and most critical drills in skiing is the so-called Dolphin turns.
 It is a drill that exaggerates these fore-aft movements on every turn.